aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 # Installing Nvidia-Apex library inside your slurm cluster ( Optional )

 If you don't know about Apex library, you can visit Nvidia-Apex [github page](https://github.com/NVIDIA/apex) to know more about Apex library.
 It is a set of utilites to help training model in mixed precision mode.
-It provide more numercial stable layer norm operations during training model in mixed precision mode, So that you can have both faster and stable training.
+It provide more numerical stable layer norm operations during training model in mixed precision mode, So that you can have both faster and stable training.

 For `Nvidia-apex` to sucessfully compile, You need to upgrade your gcc --version to 7.3.0 .